brianryer/portfolio/index.md

 Technical communication delivers value by providing people with consistently relevant information in a way they can understand, enabling them to act on that information, and improve their productivity, their efficiency and, ultimately, their well being.

-Communicate with your customers, employees, stakeholders &ndash; any audience that you want to connect with &ndash; by focusing on three principles.
+Communicate with your customers, employees, stakeholders&mdash;any audience that you want to connect with&mdash;by focusing on three principles.

 | Readability | Reliability | Relevance|
 | --- | --- | --- |